-This week on the show, I’ll be celebrating Jon Hendricks, the gravelly-voiced, jazz wordsmith who we lost on November 22, 2017 at age 96.
-Hendricks was a singer, composer, but most of all, a groundbreaking jazz lyricist.
-In the 1950s, he and his iconic group Lambert, Hendricks, and Ross took the jazz world by storm, performing fun and clever vocal versions of famous instrumental jazz tunes, all with lyrics by Hendricks.
+This week on the show, I’ll be celebrating Jon Hendricks, a jazz icon who would have turned 100 years old on September 16th.
+Hendricks was a singer, composer, but most of all a groundbreaking jazz lyricist.
+In the 1950s, he and his group Lambert, Hendricks, and Ross took the jazz world by storm, by performing fun and clever vocal versions of famous instrumental jazz tunes, all with lyrics by Hendricks.
 I’ll be chronicling Hendricks’ entire career in this next hour.

 Jon Hendricks was born in Toledo, Ohio in 1921.
 He was a preacher’s son, which may say something about the singer’s gift of gab.
 He started singing at a very young age, and soon became famous as a child star around Toledo.
 At the time, he received one of the best jazz educations around: private lessons with his neighbor, jazz pianist Art Tatum.

-Hendricks was drafted into the army during World War II, and struggled with racism there.
-He eventually found his way to New York City to pursue a career as a jazz singer.
+Hendricks was drafted into the army during World War II Hendricks found his way to New York City to pursue a career as a jazz singer.
 It was Charlie Parker, who he met in Toledo, who told Hendricks to move to New York.

 His early career got off to a slow start.
 He wrote a few songs here and there, but Hendricks didn’t possess a naturally beautiful voice.
 He had a great sense of rhythm, but a raspy, gritty tenor voice.
-Then one day in 1952, while sitting at a coffee shop, he heard a version of the old Jimmy McHugh and Dorothy Fields song “I’m In The Mood for Love," which helped to shape his career.
+Then one day in 1952, while sitting at a coffee shop, he heard this song, a vocal version of that James Moody saxophone solo we were just listening to.